survivejs/webpack-book/manuscript/output/01_targets.md

 If you are using Git, a neater way to handle the ignore rules would be to manage them through *.gitignore* and point ESLint to it instead.
 The *Linting JavaScript* chapter covers the idea in a greater detail.

-T> It would be possible to use a more specific rule here.
-Later in the chapter we will write *./dist-modules* as well so the rule will pay off there.

 ### Cleaning and Linting Before Building

 It might be a good idea to clean the build directory and lint the code before building the library.
 You could expand webpack configuration like this: